mozilla/popcorn_maker/README.md

 Preapare the static assets
 ==========================

-Because the project is has a lot of media that needs to be served the files need to be collected and prepared to be served.
+Because the project is has a lot of media that needs to be served the files need to be collected and prepared.

+SSH into the virtualbox:

+    vagrant ssh

 Run from te root of the project: